Professional Development - College of Law

 • Licensed Legal Internship Program (LLI)

-• For Employers: Resume Collection
+• Resume Collection

 The Professional Development Office is happy to collect job application materials on behalf of employers and provide them in an electronic book format so they may make interview selections and arrangements directly with law students or graduates.
-For more information, please contact the PDO at 918-631-2430 or tulaw-pdo@utulsa.edu.